sztupy/Gigabyte-P34W-v3-OSX86/README.md

 - `Advanced` -> `3D Graphic Acceleration` -> `Enabled`
 - `Advanced` -> `USB Configuration` -> `XHCI Mode` -> `Enabled`

-If you are using BIOS version `FB05`, then you **MIGHT** be able to use [my pre patched, precompiled DSDT files](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/tree/master/DSDT_patched_FB05), just put the compiled files onto `EFI/Clover/ACPI/patched`.
+If you are using BIOS version `FB05`, with EC version `F006 / 9.1.2.1010` build time `10/08/2015 12:09:57` then you **MIGHT** be able to use [my pre patched, precompiled DSDT files](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/tree/master/DSDT_patched_FB05), just put the compiled files onto `EFI/Clover/ACPI/patched`.
 Also use this [dsdt patch `config.plist`](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/blob/master/Clover_Config/3-DSDT/config.plist) in clover, which has `DropSSDT` enabled compared to the previous ones.

 If you have a different BIOS version, or the above files do not work for you, then you have to patch them manually.
 If you use the `config.plist` provided it should already have `nv_disable=1`, so your computer should boot up, but consume more power, as we have enabled the dedicated graphics card.
 We'll fix that soon.
 While you're still in Clover, press <kbd>F4</kbd>, so it will save your DSDT and SSDT files onto `EFI/Clover/ACPI/origin`.
 Mount the EFI partition again, and save the following files to your desktop: